Prof. Dr. Jonathan Finley

-- Leading the Nanostructure Spectroscopy Group at Walter Schottky Institut of TUM: focus on understanding, manipulating and exploiting electronic, spin and photonic quantum phenomena in semiconductors and nanostructured electronic and photonic materials.
+- Chair of Semiconductor Nanostructures and Quantum Systems: focus on understanding, manipulating and exploiting electronic, spin and photonic quantum phenomena in semiconductors and nanostructured electronic and photonic materials.
 Major research interests include: optical, electronic and spintronic properties of semiconductor quantum dots and wires fabricated from Aimonides, group-IV materials (Si, SiGe, C) and II-VI semiconductors and oxides (CdSe, ZnO).
 Another major arm of our research concerns quantum optical studies of dielectric and metallic nano-photonic materials and the application of such systems for applications in quantum information processing, metrology and sensing.

 - Freitag 9:00 bis 11:00